(updated September 2021)

 - the risks and benefits of induction of labour in specific circumstances and the proposed induction methods

 - that induction may not be successful and what the woman’s options would be.”

-In practice, yes, perfunctory discussions take place and leaflets are given, and health professionals think that they have explained that it might take a while.
+In practice, yes, perfunctory discussions take place and leaflets are given, and health professionals rarely explain the realities of what induction of labour entails.